ginpei/keymapstring.js/README.md

 * It detects key inputs via KeyboardEvent object.
 * It returns a string.
 * It doesn't handle KeyboardEvent object.
-* It doesn't listen key inputs.
+* It doesn't observe key inputs.
 * It doesn't run any callbacks.

 ## Example